 Another option is to use Uber or Lyft (if you’re from outside the United States, Lyft is just an alternative to Uber).
 Normally, the distances are so short around here that if you take a shared Uber, you’ll only pay about $5.00 to get to your final destination.

-And of course, it’s also possible to walk to your final destination if it’s not too far or to get a ride from a friend who’ll pick you up from the train station.
+And of course, it’s also possible to walk to your final destination if it’s not too far or to get a ride from a friend who’ll pick you up from the train station you arrive at.

 To use Lyft, you can sign up using this link here and get $5 credit towards your first ride.